Environment & Sustainability and Law (M.S. and J.D.)

 Career options for program graduates are quite varied.
 Among the alumni, one has served as an attorney for the U.S. Department of the Interior, supervising the implementation of environmental laws and regulations; another has been a member of the legal staff of a large power company; and a third has served as director of a major state environmental action council.
 The dual JD/MS program might also be attractive to students interested in the practice of law for corporate clients who are engaged in the use of natural resources, and to students who foresee careers in trial practice in which use of expert witnesses in the fields of ecology and environment may be necessary.

-The JD requires a minimum total of 82 credits earned between Law School courses and courses through the School for Environment and Sustainability, which is affiliated with the Rackham School of Graduate Studies.
+The JD requires a minimum total of 83 credits earned between Law School courses and courses through the School for Environment and Sustainability, which is affiliated with the Rackham School of Graduate Studies.
 Students must earn at least 70 credits toward the JD through courses taken in the Law School.
 Twelve (12) credit hours may be taken from the satisfaction of requirements toward the MS degree.
-Instructions for requesting Law School credit for non-law courses are posted on the CTools site for dual degree students.
+Students must contact the Law School Registrar in the Office of Student Records to request eligible credit transfer toward the JD.

 Students admitted to SEAS must complete 42 credit hours along with either a Master's opus (project, thesis or practicum) or faculty approved course work.
 The 42 credits hours consists of: